The Amazing Benefits of a Digital Detox

 It’s easy to take life’s simple things for granted.
 But, unfortunately, I think we are all guilty of that.

-But when we disconnect from our devices, we start to notice all the little things that make life special.
+But when we disconnect from our devices, we notice all the little things that make life special.
 Trust me.

 There is so much joy everywhere!